Rate of escape of the conditioned two-dimensional simple random walk: Abstract

 \item The limit

-is a.s.\ finite and positive constant, equal to the value $K^*$ provided by Theorem~1.2 of~\cite{CC22}. \end{itemize} \end{theo} It is straightforward to see that the above result indeed generalizes~\eqref{result_PRU}; in particular, take $g\equiv \delta$ to obtain that $M_{n} \leq n^{\delta }$ i.o..
-The main idea of the proof will be using the dyadic coupling (also known as KMT approximation, or Hungarian embedding) to be able to ``compare'' the conditioned SRW to the conditioned Brownian motion; then, it will be possible to derive Theorem~\ref{th-main} from the corresponding results in the continuous case (see Theorem~\ref{th-CC22} and Remark~\ref{rem-scaling} in section~\ref{s_coupl_BM}).
-Note that the actual value of~$K^*$ is not known; in the above result, we only claim that here we obtain the same constant as for the corresponding continuous model.
+exists, is a.s. constant and non-degenerate: $0<K<\infty$. \end{itemize} \end{theo} It is straightforward to see that the above result indeed generalizes~\eqref{result_PRU}; in particular, take $g\equiv \delta$ to obtain that $M_{n} \leq n^{\delta }$ i.o..
+The main idea of the proof will be using the dyadic coupling (also known as KMT approximation, or Hungarian embedding) to be able to ``compare'' the conditioned SRW to the conditioned Brownian motion; then, it will be possible to derive Theorem~\ref{th-main} from the corresponding results in the continuous case (see Theorem~\ref{th-CC22} in Section~\ref{s_coupl_BM}).
+We mention that the actual value of~$K$ is not known.